 In association with the University of Évora

-The overall objective of the course is to train postgraduate students with a comprehensive and integrated understanding of the current issues of the evolution of Earth and Life.
+The course’s overall objective is to train postgraduate students with a comprehensive and integrated understanding of the current issues of the evolution of Earth and Life.

-Despite the obvious added value in terms of quality and complementarity by the union of two universities in order to prepare a course of study, it is believed that this MSc will promote a set of cohesive lessons, worth employability and to act as protection and socio-economic recovery of the paleontological heritage.
-Apart from that, this MSc will fill a gap in terms of offering specific training in this area.
+Despite the obvious added value in terms of quality and complementarity by the union of two universities to prepare a course of study, it is believed that this MSc program will promote a set of cohesive lessons, worth employability and act as protection and socio-economic recovery of the paleontological heritage.
+Apart from that, this MSc will fill a gap by offering specific training in this area.

 This Master course aims to achieve the following general objectives:

-- Foster a continuous knowledge update in the exciting field of Paleontology;
+1. Foster a continuous knowledge update in the exciting field of Palaeontology;

-- Provide a strong foundation and knowledge in the area of paleontology allowing the future graduates to make conscious initiatives regarding the paleontological / geological heritage.
+3. Provide a strong foundation and knowledge in palaeontology allowing future graduates to make conscious decisions regarding the palaeontological and geological heritage.

-- Expand training in the field of paleontology, in order to acquire sustainable foundations for the transmission of knowledge related to this scientific area;
+1. Expand training in the field of palaeontology to acquire sustainable foundations for the transmission of knowledge related to this scientific area;

-- Acquiring scientific and technical training in the field of paleontology, allowing us to understand and solve new paradigms in multidisciplinary contexts, in particular for a better and more conscious performance of technical activities of classification and management of the natural environment, particularly the Paleontological the responsibility of public authorities (Ministry Environment, Spatial Planning and Regional Development, Ministry of Public Works, Transport and Communications Works and municipalities);
+2. Acquiring scientific and technical training in the field of palaeontology, allowing the understanding and resolution of new paradigms in multidisciplinary contexts, in particular for a better and more conscious performance of technical activities of classification and management of the natural environment, particularly the paleontological, the responsibility of public authorities (Ministry for Environment, Spatial Planning and Regional Development, Ministry of Public Works, Transport and Communications Works and municipalities);

-- Discuss and apply theories, concepts and paradigms in order to obtain a comprehensive and adequate view of the History of Earth and Life;
+6. Discuss and apply theories, concepts, and paradigms to obtain a comprehensive and adequate view of the History of Earth and Life;

-- Acquire skills and autonomy in formulating proposals to submit scientific projects, especially the national programs in the responsibility of the central and regional government.
-A country with a rich paleontological remains unexploited projects;
+7. Acquire skills and autonomy in formulating proposals to submit scientific projects, especially to the national programs of the responsibility of the central and regional government.
+A country with a rich paleontological heritage yet to be explored;

-- Gain skills thaprovide the graduate a high degree of autonomy to further develop and acquire a lifelong training in related disciplines and paleontology, with a high degree of autonomy.
+8. Obtain skills that provide the graduate with a high degree of autonomy to develop and acquire lifelong training in palaeontological subjects.

 - Municipalities and Municipalities Associations;